-- 6000.
-Teaching Creative Arts.
-A cross-content approach will be used to emphasize the value of arts integration in the elementary classroom.
-Multiple techniques and media will be used to ensure that the integration of the four art disciplines will result in meaningful lessons and authentic learning experiences. - 6513.
+6513.
 Curriculum and Teaching Elementary Language Arts (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement in language arts.
 Extensive field experiences provided for alternative students.

-- 6523.
+6523.
 Curriculum and Teaching Elementary Mathematics (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement in mathematics.
-Extensive field experiences provided for alternative students. - 6533.
+Extensive field experiences content for curriculum improvement in mathematics.
+Extensive field experiences provided for alternative students.

+6533.
 Curriculum and Teaching Elementary Social Studies (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement in social studies.
-Extensive field experiences provided for alternative students. - 6543.
+Extensive field experiences provided for alternative students.

+6543.
 Curriculum and Teaching Elementary Science (3).
 Pr., departmental approval.
 A critical study of teaching practices and reappraisal of selected experiences and content for curriculum improvement in science.
-Extensive field experiences provided for alternative students. - 7513.
+Extensive field experiences provided for alternative students.

+7513.
 Research Studies in Elementary Language Arts I (3).
 Pr., departmental approval.
-Review, analysis, and interpretation of available research with emphasis on research into trends within the field of elementary language arts education. - 7514.
+Review, analysis, and interpretation of available research with emphasis on research into trends within the field of elementary language arts education.

+7514.
 Research Studies in Elementary Language Arts II (3).
 Pr., ELEM 7513.

-Review, analysis, and interpretation of available research with emphasis on reading interpreting, and designing quantitative research dealing with teaching methods and strategies for elementary language arts education. - 7515.
+Review, analysis, and interpretation of available research with emphasis on reading, interpreting, and designing quantitative research dealing with teaching methods and strategies for elementary language arts education.

+7515.
 Research Studies in Elementary Language Arts III (3).
 Pr., ELEM 7514.

-Review, analysis, and interpretation of available research with emphasis on reading, interpreting, and designing qualitative research dealing with curriculum trends, issues, and problems in elementary language arts education. - 7516.
+Review, analysis, and interpretation of available research with emphasis on reading, interpreting, and designing qualitative research dealing with curriculum trends, issues, and problems in elementary language arts education.

+7516.
 Research Studies in Elementary Language Arts IV (3)., Pr., ELEM 7515.

-Review, analysis and interpretation of available research in language arts education leading to the development and implementation of a quantitative or qualitative research study in elementary language arts education. - 7523.
+Review, analysis and interpretation of available research in language arts education leading to the development and implementation of a quantitative or qualitative research study in elementary language arts education.

+7523.
 Research Studies in Elementary Mathematics I (3).
 Pr., departmental approval.
-Review, analysis, and interpretation of available research with emphasis on research into trends within the field of elementary mathematics education. - 7524.
+Review, analysis, and interpretation of available research with emphasis on research into trends within the field of elementary mathematics education.

+7524.
 Research Studies in Elementary Mathematics II (3).
 Pr., ELEM 7523.
-Review, analysis, and interpretation of available research with emphasis on reading, interpreting, and designing quantitative research dealing with teaching methods and strategies for elementary mathematics education.
+Re view, analysis, and interpretation of available research with emphasis on reading, interpreting, and designing quantitative research dealing with teaching methods and strategies for elementary mathematics education.